Skip to Content

 #16 Hanalei Valley Lookout

-Visit the Hanalei Beach and Hanalei Valley Lookout, which features waterfalls and fields of taro, a purple potato like plant that is important to Hawaiian cuisine.
+Visit the Hanalei Beach and Hanalei Valley Lookout, which features waterfalls and fields of taro, a purple potato-like plant that is important to Hawaiian cuisine.

-#17 Alakai Swamp Trail
+#17 Hike the Alakai Swamp Trail

 #18 Visit Old Koloa Town